 TechnipFMC’s settlement with Brazilian, US authorities

 Oil and gas company TechnipFMC’s bribery settlement in June was a landmark for cooperation between authorities.
 Its $300 million resolution marked the first time the US Department of Justice and Securities and Exchange Commission settled a matter with Brazil’s Office of the Comptroller General, Federal Prosecution Service and the Office of the Attorney General.
 In the past, there have been difficulties in securing the simultaneous agreement of all three Brazilian agencies.
-TechnipFMC resolved bribery charges relating to Brazil, Iraq and Nigeria.
+TechnipFMC resolved bribery charges relating to Brazil and Iraq.
 However, the company was unable to simultaneously resolve an investigation by French authorities.